DUE TO ILLNESS CLAUDIA TOMASI WILL PERFORM INSTEAD OF Lea Moro.

 A production by Isabelle Schad in co-production with Künstlerhaus Mousonturm in the scope of Tanzplattform Rhein-Main and SOPHIENSÆLE.
 Funded by the Senate department for culture and Europe and the Nationale Performance Netz (NPN).
 Supported by Wiesen55 e.V., Espace Darja, Casablanca and Goethe-Institut Marokko.
 The revival of Solo für Lea and Fugen is funded by the Senate department for culture and Europe.
 Media partner: taz.die tageszeitung

 ISABELLE SCHAD is a dancer and choreographer, studied classical dance and worked with numerous choreographers before she started to develop her own projects in 1999.
 Her research focuses on the body and its materiality, explores the relationships between body, choreography, (re)presentation, form and experience, and considers physical practice as a place for learning processes, community and political participation.
-Her projects operate at the interface of dance, performance and visual arts and are shown at festivals, theaters and museums worldwide. isabelle-schad.net
+Her projects operate at the interface of dance, performance and visual arts and are shown at festivals, theaters and museums worldwide.
+As part of Deutscher Tanzpreis 2019, Schad received an honor for outstanding artistic developments in contemporary dance. isabelle-schad.net